7te3ep/Discord-linux-auto-updater/README.md

 ---

-## ℹ️ Notes
+## Notes

-- Utilise uniquement les sources officielles Discord
+- Uses only the official Discord download endpoint
-- Fonctionne même sans interface graphique
+- Does not keep background processes running
-- Adaptable à d’autres logiciels `.deb`
+- Can be adapted for other `.deb` based applications